 As you can tell from the example above, a digital SIM swap has the potential to be very dangerous.
 A few of the reasons for this include:

-- Attack can be done remotely.
-This means that cyber criminals don’t necessarily have to steal or touch your phone in order to do a SIM swap.
+- Sim swap attacks can be done remotely.
+This means that cybercriminals don’t necessarily have to steal or touch your phone to do a SIM swap.
+They don’t have to remove your SIM card and put it in their phone.

 - It’s not simple to detect.
 After an attack, it may take some time before you realize that you can’t make a phone call anymore or you just aren’t receiving text messages.